Zangeti/TextureBase/README.md

 		},
 	}
 	```
-	This is because Wild cards sort objects in the order in which they are written in the config.lua data table.
+	This is because Wild cards sort objects in the order in which they are written in the config.lua data table.<br/>
-	For example:
+	For example:<br/>
 	In the first of the 2 code snippets, when an image in data.raw is found whose path is inside *data/base/graphics/entity/*, the path is that checked the next dirctory down is the *accumulator/* dirctory.
 If so, the file's path is changed to the retextured file, and data.raw settings are changed to allow the replacement picture to be 1.5x the resolution of the original.
-Else if the next directory down the path has a name (wild card of "\*" represents an unspecified part of a string), which all directories do, it is loaded without the upscale applied.
+Else if the next directory down the path has a name (wild card of "\*" represents an unspecified part of a string), which all directories do, it is loaded without the upscale applied.<br/>
 	In the second of the 2 code snippets, when an image in data.raw is found whose path is inside *data/base/graphics/entity/*, the path is checked that the next dirctory down has a name (wild card of "\*" represents an unspecified part of a string), which all directories do, it is loaded without the upscale applied.
-Even files inside the *accumulator/* folder are not upscaled, as the folder name "accumulator" these files are located in matches the "\*" wild card, which in example 2 is queried before the "accumulator" folder.
+Even files inside the *accumulator/* folder are not upscaled, as the folder name "accumulator" these files are located in matches the "\*" wild card, which in example 2 is queried before the "accumulator" folder.<br/>
 <br/>

 - Here is a slightly more complex example involving Wild Cards: